konstapascal/konstapascal/README.md

 # Hi! 👋 I'm [Konstantinos Pascal](https://konstapascal.dev) 💻

 I'm a young and passionate web developer too busy learning everything there is.
+Currently focused on C# and .NET!

 ### Let's Connect 🔗